One-Day Fishing License in Texas: Prices, Who Needs One & How to Buy

 Where and How to Buy a One-Day Fishing License

 When you need a one-day fishing license, you can buy it instantly online through the Texas Parks and Wildlife Department (TPWD) website or at authorized retailers such as sporting goods stores, bait shops, and TPWD offices across the state.
-You’ll choose an online purchase for immediate electronic proof or visit retail locations for printed receipts.
+You’ll get immediate electronic proof if you buy online or a printed receipt at retail spots.
 Resident day permits cost $11; non-resident day permits cost $16.
 Public-water fishing requires a valid one-day license; private-property rules differ.
 At retail locations you can pay by cash, check, or credit/debit card; online purchase accepts cards.
 Keep your receipt or electronic confirmation while fishing.

 Rules, Limits, and Where a Day Permit Allows You to Fish